By Lydia R. Diamond

 SEEMA SUEKO (Director) joined the Arena Stage staff in July 2016 as deputy artistic director.
 She previously served as associate artistic director at The Pasadena Playhouse and executive artistic director of Mo`olelo Performing Arts Company in San Diego.
 Her directing and acting credits include The Pasadena Playhouse, People’s Light, The Old Globe, San Diego Repertory, La Jolla Playhouse, Yale Repertory, 5th Avenue Theatre, Native Voices and Mo`olelo, among others.
 As a playwright, she received commissions from Mixed Blood Theatre and Center Stage.
 Her work has been recognized by the California State Assembly, NAACP San Diego Branch, San Diego Theatre Critics Circle, Chicago Jeff Awards, American Theatre Wing and American Theatre magazine.
 Seema serves on the Diversity Committee of the Stage Directors and Choreographers Society.

 DEDE M. AYITE (Costume Designer)’s Off-Broadway credits include Marie & Rosetta (Atlantic Theater Company); The Royale (Lincoln Center); Ugly Lies the Bone (Roundabout); brownsville song (b-side for tray) (LCT3); and ToasT, Urban Retreat and Manahatta (The Public).
 Regional credits include The Last Tiger in Haiti (La Jolla, Berkeley Repertory); Bella: An American Tall Tale and Stagger Lee (Dallas Theater Center); The Wiz (Oregon Shakespeare); Between Riverside and Crazy (Studio Theatre); The Blood Quilt and Five Guys Named Moe (Arena Stage); Marie Antoinette (Steppenwolf); The CA Lyons Project (Alliance Theatre); A Raisin in the Sun (California Shakespeare Theater); The Piano Lesson (Yale Repertory); The Music Man in Concert (Two River Theater, NJPAC); and Fried Chicken & Latkes (National Black Theatre).
-TV credits include Comedy Central; Fox Shortcoms (FOX Network); and COPPER Project (Improv Everywhere/BBC America).
-M.F.A.
-Yale School of Drama.
+TV credits include Comedy Central, Fox Shortcoms (FOX Network) and COPPER Project (Improv Everywhere/BBC America).
+She received an M.F.A. from the Yale School of Drama.

 ANNE NESMITH (Wig Designer) returns to Arena Stage, where her design credits include A Raisin in the Sun, Watch on the Rhine, Carousel, The Little Foxes, All the Way, Oliver!, Destiny of Desire, Fiddler on the Roof, Mother Courage and Her Children, and The Music Man.
 Her recent work includes Titanic (Signature Theatre), La Boheme and L’Opera Seria (Wolf Trap), Cosi fan tutte (Nishinomiya, Japan) and Who’s Afraid of Virginia Woolf (Ford’s Theatre).
 Her designs have been seen at the Kennedy Center, Opera Philadelphia, Shakespeare Theatre Company, Washington Ballet and Saito Kinen Festival in Matsumoto, Japan.
 Anne was the resident wig/makeup designer for the Baltimore Opera and has created wigs for Smithsonian National Portrait Gallery programs, Investigation Discovery’s Ice Cold Killers, Maryland Public Television and the U.S. Army’s tour Spirit of America.